 Great Potoos range throughout the neotropical regions from southern Mexico through most of Central America to South America as far as Bolivia.
 They are solitary birds and prefer to inhabit forested habitats, such as rainforests, and dense lowland forests.

 However, you can also meet them in grasslands, foothills, or even meadows as long as there are suitable trees nearby.

 Although rather uncommon to encounter, these birds are listed as of least concern on the ICUN Red List.
 This is due to their wide range and high estimated number of mature individuals.
 Their only threat is deforestation which is why you are more likely to meet it in areas where the forest is untouched.

 - The Great Potoo’s camouflage ability also offers them protection from predators.
 When one is near, they freeze and angle their head upwards to resemble a branch even more.

 - In many South American cultures, the call of Great Potoo is believed to be a bad omen.
 If you hear it, it means a loss, separation, or even death is looming over you or your loved ones.
 It’s also considered bad luck if you mock them.

 - Potoos have a strange ability.
 Namely, they can see you with their eyes closed.
 The bottoms of their eyelids have narrow openings, so even when they’re sleeping, they can still detect movement.

 - There are 7 potoo species.
 The Great Potoo is the largest of them.

-Great Potoos resemble quite many birds, including upright sitting nightjars, frogmouths, and other potoo species.
+Great Potoos resemble quite many birds, including upright sitting nightjars, frogmouths, other potoo species, and even the legendary Dragon Bird.
 In fact, all potoos are so similar that even ornithologists find it difficult to distinguish them in the wild.

 We decided to introduce three of them that can also be found in the same range as the Great Potoo, so you’ll know how to tell the difference.